surajshende247/rocknroll/README.md

 # RocknRoll

-It is small work of mine in which random number generate by android and according to it shows faces of dice.
+It is small work of mine in which random number will generate  and according to it app will shows faces of dice.